FAQs

 Why?

 Jiving is fun, healthy for your whole body, exhilarating for the mind and great for meeting new friends and dance partners.
-We'll also tell you about weekly, monthly and special events, including our own, where you can enjoy rockin' tunes, try new moves and bask in your newfound way of expressing your love of the music!
+We'll also tell you about weekly, monthly and special events, including our own, where you can enjoy rockin' tunes, try new moves and bask in your newfound way of expressing yourself!

 Payment -- How and How Much?